 Students may not attend school, or any school related function such as dances or field trips, in the possession of, or under the influence of, illicit substances, marijuana, or alcohol.
-Students who are suspected will be investigated and in all instances parents will be notified.
+Students who are suspected will be investigated, and in all instances, parents will be notified.
+Students who are involved in or present at incidents involving substance use will be considered in violation of the Drug and Alcohol Policy and therefore subject to the same consequences.